Travelling with assistance animals

 - is accredited by an animal training organisation prescribed by the Disability Discrimination Act 1992 – Section 9, or

 - meets or exceeds the minimum standards set by:

-If you have trained your assistance dog (owner trained), you will still need to comply with the conditions outlined above, as well as an independent assessment of the suitability of the training.
-It is recommended that you speak with the airline you are travelling with to discuss what options are available.
+If you have trained your assistance dog (owner trained), you will still need to comply with these conditions, as well as an independent assessment of the suitability of the training.
+Speak to your airline to discuss what options are available.

 At the airport and travelling in the cabin

-While travelling in the cabin, the airline will determine the most appropriate seat for you and your assistance dog based on a number of factors including the particular aircraft and configuration you will be flying on.
-Your assistance dog will be placed as close to you as practicably possible, on a moisture absorbent mat on the floor of the aircraft, which will be supplied by the airline.
+Your airline will determine the most appropriate seat for you and your assistance dog based on a number of factors including the particular aircraft and configuration you will be flying on.
+Your assistance dog will be placed as close to you as possible, on a moisture absorbent mat on the floor of the aircraft supplied by the airline.
 Your assistance dog must be restrained in a way that will prevent the dog from moving from the mat.